lhanks/syslens/todo/startup/startup.md

 ** IMPORTANT ** Process the tasks below (in this section).
 Expand them if needed and put them in the appropriate sections below.
 ** IMPORTANT ** Do not remove this section.
 Just clear out the tasks once processed.

-- All the line graphs across all the components should be the same size so that the bottom of the graphs are aligned.
 - Add process details dialog that opens when you click a process in the processes list.
 It should provide as much information as possible about the process.
 - Major change.
 Get the spec agent to design it out.
     - Add add a database of hardware devices and all the information that we need to look up.
 If we can't find it on their website, we will create a local database of the information (in a json file)(image/specification/drivers/documentation)